SoftwareHeritage/swhapguide/swhap@inria.md

 	export GIT_AUTHOR_EMAIL=<email@address>"
 	git add -A
 	git commit -m "Commit Message Here"

+ In our case

+ 	export GIT_COMMITTER_DATE="2024-05-01 00:00:00"
+	export GIT_COMMITTER_NAME="Math Fichen"
+	export GIT_COMMITTER_EMAIL="mathfichen@monadresse.com"
+	export GIT_AUTHOR_DATE="1972-05-01 00:00:00"
+	export GIT_AUTHOR_NAME="Colmerauer et al."
+	export GIT_AUTHOR_EMAIL="<>"
+	git add -A
+	git commit -m "V1 of MySoftware"

 We also need to add an annotated tag to this version.
-For version 1.9 of CMM, here is the command we used, you can adapt it to your needs:
+For version 1 of MySoftware, here is the command we used, you can adapt it to your needs:

-	git tag -a 1.9 -m "Version 1.9"
+	git tag -a 1 -m "Version 1"

 Finally, we clean up the directory before importing a new version

     	git rm -rf *

+Redo the previous command lines for each version, starting at `git checkout master -- source_code/v2`.
+For the last version do not clean up the directory.